We welcome corrections

 When George was 26, his father William Hearst died owing some $10,000 to his creditors.

 George immediately took on the responsibility for caring for his mother, younger sister, and crippled brother.

-George had improved on the farm’s profitability, opened a small store a leased a couple of prospective lead mines.
+improved on the farm’s profitability, opened a small store and leased a couple of prospective lead mines.
 The oldest economic endeavor in Missouri,

 lead had been mined in the area since 1715.
 Hearst had been interested in the mines since he was a child and once he bought the lead mines, he began to studying the mining business in earnest.
 His mines prospered, producing both lead and copper and within two years he was able to pay off his father’s debt.

 By 1850, he had earned enough money to take care of his family and announced that he was going to California to look into gold mining By this time, his crippled brother had passed away and though his mother and sister opposed his decision to go west,